pokt-network/pocket-ios-eth/README.md

 ## Creating a Query

-`public static func createQuery(params: [AnyHashable : Any], decoder: [AnyHashable : Any]?) throws -> Query`
+`public static func createQuery(subnetwork: String, params: [AnyHashable: Any], decoder: [AnyHashable: Any]?) throws -> Query`

-To create a Pocket Query for Ethereum you'll need the `params` for the specific [JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) call you are wishing to make.
+To create a Pocket Query for Ethereum you'll need the `subnetwork` and `params` for the specific [JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) call you are wishing to make.
 There are two types of params to create a Query:

 - `rpcMethod`: Name of the smart contract method you are calling
 - `rpcParams`: Inputs of the smart contract method you are calling